germeengehad/Arabic-Letters-OCR-Using-a-CNN-Model/README.md

   -    ![Image](https://github.com/germeengehad/Arabic-Letters-OCR-Using-a-CNN-Model/blob/main/download%20(3).png)

 # Create FastAPI Application and Docker for the Project
--Read the README file in the repository above for detailed information on the Dockerization process.
+- Read the README file in the repository above for detailed information on the Dockerization process.